 On the left are a number of boatyards including Broom Boats.
-The old riverside shop beside the bungalow at Tidecraft’s old yard was demolished a few years ago to make way for new moorings.
-As the river straightens out there are a long line of holiday chalets.
+The old riverside shop beside the bungalow at Tidecraft’s old yard was demolished a few years ago to make way for new moorings but the distinctive bungalow is still here.

 The Riverside Estate at Brundall is a hive of activity, it grew up in the late 19th century although it has been suggested that the Romans could have been building boats here well before the end of the 4th Century.

 Brooms of Brundall are probably the most well known boat yard on the Yare.
 It was after acquiring the Brundall based Norfolk Broads Yachting Company in 1898 that Charles John Broom started the Broom business.
 They started hiring sailing boats in 1912 and offered ‘skippers’ to sail the boats and do the chores.
 After a long absence Brooms are again hiring boats through the Hoseasons agency.
 Brooms have opened a new café bar called The Food Vault.
 Check out their website for opening times etc.

 The chalets and holiday homes along the riverside estate were developed much later, from the 1930’s onwards.
 Many can be hired for a week or short break through one of the local booking agencies.

 The main village of Brundall is on the hill a 15 minute walk away from the river.
-Business include a Budgens supermarket open from 8am to 9pm and the Lavender House Restaurant, run by local chef Richard Hughes and situated in a beautiful 16th century thatched building.
+Business include a Co-op supermarket open from 6am to 10pm, a Fish & Chip shop and various take-aways.